How to Buy Royal Mail Shares UK in 2022- A Beginner’s Guide

 Shares of Royal Mail rose in value rapidly when the service was first listed on the London Stock Exchange and the company consistently traded above 400p per share until 2018.
 Shares peaked at 598p in May 2018 before falling abruptly to an all-time low of 124p per share in April 2020.
 The share price has recovered slightly, in part thanks to Citigroup’s ‘Buy’ rating for the company.

-How to Buy Royal Mail Shares from eToro
+How to Buy Royal Mail Shares

 Step 1: Search for Royal Mail Shares